The Emberwatch - Warband Review

 The first warband for the new edition of Warhammer Underworlds, Embergard, features the Age of Sigmar poster boys, the Emberwatch.
-The Emberwatch is a group of three Stormcast Eternals who have spent many long years in the fiery, emotion-riven realm of Aqshy.
+This group consists of three Stormcast Eternals who have spent many years in the fiery, emotion-riven realm of Aqshy.

-The warband comprises the leader, Ardorn Flamerunner [1], and he is backed up by the assassin, Farasa Twice-Risen [2], and the marksman, Yurik Velzaine [3].
+The warband includes the leader, Ardorn Flamerunner [1], alongside the assassin, Farasa Twice-Risen [2], and the marksman, Yurik Velzaine [3].

 Fighter Characteristics